aneasystone/github-trending/README.md

 ## All language

+* 【2025-02-21】[treetrum / amazon-kindle-bulk-downloader](https://github.com/treetrum/amazon-kindle-bulk-downloader) - Designed for downloading your Kindle eBooks in a more automated fashion than is typically permitted, this tool allows you to create backup copies of the books you've already purchased.
+* 【2025-02-21】[mastra-ai / mastra](https://github.com/mastra-ai/mastra) - the TypeScript AI agent framework
 * 【2025-02-20】[docmost / docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.
 * 【2025-02-20】[golang-standards / project-layout](https://github.com/golang-standards/project-layout) - Standard Go Project Layout
 * 【2025-02-20】[aidenybai / react-scan](https://github.com/aidenybai/react-scan) - Scan for React performance issues and eliminate slow renders in your app